SpotIt+: Verification-based Text-to-SQL Evaluation with Database Constraints: Conclusion

 \section{Conclusion}

-We presented \spotitplus, an open-source \txttosql evaluation tool based on bounded equivalence verification and database constraint extraction.
+We presented \spotitplus, an \txttosql evaluation tool based on bounded equivalence verification and database constraint extraction.
 Currently, \spotitplus extracts from example databases five types of constraints and uses an LLM to validate and repair the extracted constraints.
 Experimental evaluation demonstrated that \spotitplus is readily applicable to high-profile \txttosql evaluation platform such as BIRD, capable of generating realistic differentiating databases, and effective at uncovering discrepancies undetected by the official test-based evaluation.
-Future work includes designing richer constraint extraction to support cross-table relationships, extending the underlying bounded equivalence checker to larger SQL fragments, incorporating user-specified domain knowledge alongside automatic extraction, and investigating constraint-enhanced verification for SQL verification tasks beyond Text-to-SQL evaluation.
+Future work includes designing richer constraint extraction to support cross-table constraints (potentially leveraging data profiling tools such as Metanome~\cite{Papenbrock:2015:DPM:2824032.2824086}) and devising their SMT encodings, extending the underlying bounded equivalence checker to larger SQL fragments, incorporating user-specified domain knowledge alongside automatic extraction, and investigating constraint-enhanced verification for SQL verification tasks beyond Text-to-SQL evaluation.